 The Homer Tunnel can be very narrow and campervans should exercise caution through the 1270 metre long tunnel as there are parts with a low roof at the sides.
 The Homer Tunnel also runs on a steep gradient into Milford Sound.
 Traffic lights were only fitted in 2004 and help alleviate the problem of two larger vehicles trying to pass each other inside the tunnel.

-It is at the Homer Tunnel that the avalanche risk is highest and the road status can be checked on the transit website.
+It is at the Homer Tunnel that the avalanche risk is highest and the road status can be checked on the NZ Transport Agency website.

 |Times and Distances to Milford Sound|